SHni99/Govtech_code/README.md

 ## Assumptions for part 1
 - Number of people cannot be 0.
 If it is, users will have to run to reenter inputs again
 - Includes edge cases to return the function after user input negative value under expense
+- Considering integer and buffer overflow vulnerabilities is crucial for protecting against security threats, especially when dealing with languages that require manual memory management.
+In Python, however, these concerns are significantly mitigated due to its built-in safeguards like arbitrary-precision arithmetic for integers and automatic memory management.
+Nonetheless, for languages where developers have direct control over memory allocation and deal with fixed-size data types, such as C and C++, vigilance against integer and buffer overflow is essential for security.
+- Throw value error message to handle invalid inputs

 ## Architeture decision for part 1
 - Uses dictionary to store `names` and `amount` to link up the person and the amount that he/she has spent